Warm Up Your Space: When Outside’s Frightful, Make Indside Delightful

 It’s no wonder that, in the cold, dark winter months, we look for ways to introduce more texture—or touch—into our homes.
 To give your home a layered look, don’t overlook a single surface.
 Floors, windows, upholstery and even walls are fair game.

-Start with finding Swaddles that look as good as they feel.
+Start with finding a throw blanket that looks as good as it feels.
 The best throws are so soft they could be mistaken for a long hug.
 You’ll find throws in cashmere, chenille, wool, cotton—even faux fur.
 Don’t be afraid to choose something that stands out from the rest of your decor.
 The beauty of decorating with throws, pillows and other accessories is that everything can be swapped out from season to season.

 While you’re shopping for throws, it won’t hurt to keep your eye out for an authentic sheepskin as well.
 Sheepskins are versatile; they can be draped across a sofa or chair or placed directly on the floor, either alone or layered on top of another rug.
 While a sheepskin is not a substitute for a warm throw on a cold night, it does feel luxurious to cuddle up against or sink your toes into, and can add a new dimension to your decor.